mirceamaierean/udllm-documentation/src/frontend/use-chat-hook.md

+# Use Chat Hook

+Description of the Use Chat Hook component.

 # useChat Hook Documentation

 The `useChat` hook manages chat state and provides utility methods for interacting with the chat interface and AI backend.